pycon-mentored-sprints/community-handbook/docs/participants/participants.md

 ### 4. Pick a project

 This one is optional, as some sprints may have the projects briefing at the beginning of the sprint rather than before.
 You can always make up your mind later.
 However, if you want to, you can check out the projects that are participating in the sprints.
-See if you like any of the projects, do they have interesting issues on their repo that you would like to work on.
+See if you like any of the projects, do they have exciting issues on their repo that you would like to work on.